 Private Landowner Forests

 The role of private forest lands in helping produce a sustainable flow of goods and services dramatically exceeds that of Federal lands.
-Across America, 67% of the forests are non-Federal.
+Across America, 60% of forested lands are non-Federal.
 The wise use of these lands is critical to the health and quality of human life, for ourselves and future generations.
 Successful conservation and the continuing goods and services flow from natural resources depend on encouraging sound forest stewardship by private landowners.

-Accompanying the conservation easement is a Management Plan or Forest Stewardship Plan (FSP) that is drawn up for each specific property.
+Accompanying the conservation easement is a Forest Stewardship Plan (FSP) for the property.
 The FSP is written to encourage long-term stewardship by assisting private landowners with the active management of their forest and related resources.
-It is intended to be an action oriented, working document.
-The Plan is amended periodically to schedule a new phase of management practices, account for changes in landowner objectives, land ownership, market conditions, or other factors which may not have been present or apparent originally.
+It is intended to be an action-oriented, working document.
+The Plan is amended periodically to schedule a new phase of management practices, account for changes in landowner objectives, land ownership, forest health conditions, or other factors which may not have been originally present.

-- $30.8 million spent in Forest Legacy funds
+- $35.4 million awarded in Forest Legacy funds

-Our partnership with The Trust for Public Land has assisted with the expertise to move forward.
-Funding support from the Governor’s Quality Growth Commission has supplemented U.S.D.A.
-Forest Service funding.
-We have also developed partnerships with The Nature Conservancy, Utah Open Lands, and The Rocky Mountain Elk Foundation.
+Funding support from the Governor’s Quality Growth Commission has supplemented USDA Forest Service funding.
+We have also developed partnerships with The Nature Conservancy, Utah Open Lands, The Trust for Public Lands, and the Rocky Mountain Elk Foundation.
 The cooperation and common interests of these public-private partnerships have been instrumental in program success.

-For more information on protecting your private, forested land, contact:
+For more information on protecting your private forested land in perpetuity, please contact: